Sieep-Coding/sieep-coding.github.io/src/pages/posts/selling-html-file-for-a-few-grand.md

 ---
-title: "Selling an .html file for a few grand"
+title: "Selling an html file for a few grand"
 date: "2026-05-15"

 layout: ../../layouts/PostLayout.astro